famished-tiger/Macros4Cuke/features/README.md

 __Macros4Cuke__ is a Cucumber extension that allows you create and use new Cucumber steps without programming.

-  With it, your scenarios will become not only shorter but also more easy to follow.
-Indeed a macro-step you can define can replace a sequence of detail-ridden steps.
+  With it, your scenarios will:
+- become shorter since a macro-step can replace a bunch of sub-steps,
+- be more expressive by hiding low-level and boring details inside higher-level macro-steps,
+- be more flexible thanks to conditional steps you can put in a macro-step.

+## The project

 [Get the gem](https://rubygems.org/gems/macros4cuke)
 [Source on GitHub](https://github.com/famished-tiger/Macros4Cuke)